RudiKlassen-zz/Autopad/README.md

+### Need Help?
-*If you have any questions, just shoot me a mail*
+just shoot me a mail.
+I will reply as soon as I have time.